 Frenchies are smooth-coated dogs that tend to shed at a moderate rate.
 The breed requires little more than basic routine grooming, including weekly brushing.
-They lose their undercoat in the spring and fall and you may want to brush them more during those seasons.
+They lose their undercoat in the spring and fall, so owners may want to brush them more during those seasons.

-Take extra precautions when traveling with your dog to ensure your Frenchie doesn't overheat.
-Never leave your dog unattended in a vehicle.
-The French Bulldog Rescue Network notes that if air travel is required your Frenchie should ride with you in a carrier in the passenger compartment.
+Along with its limits on exercise, the French bulldog's face shape also affects the safety of some other common situations like travel.
+Take extra precautions when traveling with this breed to ensure your Frenchie doesn't overheat, especially taking care to never leave your dog unattended in a vehicle.
+The French Bulldog Rescue Network notes that if air travel is required, your Frenchie should ride with you in a carrier in the passenger compartment.

 Common Health Problems

-Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
-Dogs bred by these standards are less likely to inherit health conditions.
-However, some hereditary health problems can occur in the breed.
-The following are some conditions to be aware of:
+Responsible dog breeders strive to maintain the highest breed standards established by kennel clubs like the AKC.
+Dogs bred with these standards are less likely to inherit health conditions, but some hereditary health problems can still occur in the French bulldog breed.
+The following are conditions to be aware of:

 Diet and Nutrition